-addLib U for iPhone and iPad review
+addLib U full review

 addLib U - Original Graphic Album Generator is a follow up to addLib S, a quirky, innovative app from WOW Inc. a visual design studio based out of Tokyo, Sendai and London.
 Like it's predecessor, addLib U turns photos into stylish images that ape graphic design styles, specifically with this latest app a "mid-century modern" look, typified by the great Saul Bass and iconic Blue Note record covers. addLib U automatically generates variations on that theme, either by selecting four images randomly from your photo library or by users choosing up to four images.
 Tapping the album icon produces a collection of ten designs in a virtual journal, which you can scroll through and individually select, save and share.